This guide will help you get started with an Android project on Semaphore. If you’re new to Semaphore, please read our guided tour first.

 Docker Hub rate limits

-Please note that due to the introduction of the rate limits on Docker Hub, for your convenience, any compose style pulls from the
+Please note that due to the introduction of rate limits on Docker Hub, any compose style pulls from the

-semaphoreci Docker Hub repository will automatically be redirected to Semaphore Container Registry.
+semaphoreci Docker Hub repository will be automatically redirected to the Semaphore Container Registry.
 This means that you will not have to authenticate in order to pull such images.

 Android image variants#

-The pre-built Android images are available on Semaphore Container Registry.
+The pre-built Android images are available on the Semaphore Container Registry.

 The Semaphore Android images are based on the

 image.
 Jobs commands are executed by the root user.

 There are Docker images for each recent version of Android.
 There are also variants with Node.js preinstalled for React Native development.

 android:versionis the basic image that comes with development utilities and is an optimal first choice.